edes2/edes2/README.md

 ### Hi there 👋

-- 🔭 I am a recent graduate from Polytechnique Montréal University
+- 🔭 I am a recent graduate from Polytechnique Montreal University
 - 📫 How to reach me: https://www.linkedin.com/in/etienne-desclaux/